hytham2005/hytham-churnprediction-ds-projects/README.md

 **My work**

-- I Cleaned the dataset by handling missing values, removing duplicates, dropping unnecessary columns, and converting the datatype of TotalCharges column from string to float.
+- I cleaned the dataset by handling missing values, removing duplicates, dropping unnecessary columns, and converting the datatype of TotalCharges column from string to float.

-- I Scaled values of float columns between 0 and 1.
+- I scaled values of float columns between 0 and 1.

-- I Fixed the class imbalance issue since only 26% of customers actually churned.
+- I fixed the class imbalance issue since only 26% of customers actually churned.

-- I Compared two resampling techniques: SMOTE and SMOTEENN.
+- I compared two resampling techniques: SMOTE and SMOTEENN.

-- I Trained and evaluated three models: Logistic Regression, Random Forest, and XGBoost.
+- I trained and evaluated three models: Logistic Regression, Random Forest, and XGBoost.

 **Results**